Terry Matthews (footballer)

 After nine league appearances for West Ham, his final game for the club came in the Essex Professional Cup, in a 3–1 win over Chelmsford City on 26 November 1956.

 He joined Aldershot in July 1957 and scored 20 goals in 62 appearances, before moving to Gillingham in August 1962.
 He scored one goal in 12 appearances for the Gills during the 1962–63 season.

 Matthews then moved to non-league Ashford Town where he was captain before injury curtailed his playing career.
 He went on to manage Aveley, and in 1974 moved to Tilbury, with Larry Hutson making a move in the opposite direction.
 At the end of the 1976–77 season, Matthews left for Walthamstow Avenue.

-Matthews, or Mr Matthews as he was known by us, was a PE Teacher at Clissold Park secondary school, N16.
-I attended that school in 1970 and he was in role then, but it's not known how long he remained.
-Weekly we would attend Snaresbrook sports fields where Matthews took football training, and was accompanied by another West Ham legend John Dick.

 He later managed Sunday league team Ockendon Motor Spares.